wangwenx190/dynamic-desktop/README.md

 - Download [QtAV](https://github.com/wang-bin/QtAV)'s prebuilt SDK and install it, or build yourself.
 - Download [FFmpeg](https://github.com/wang-bin/avbuild)'s prebuilt binaries or build yourself.
 - Open "dynamic-desktop.pro" and start compiling or call "build.bat".
 But remember to call "vcvarsall.bat" and add Qt's directories to your path variables before calling "build.bat".

+**IMPORTANT NOTE**

+You can also use Intel C++ Compiler(ICC), Clang or MinGW to compile it, just remember to set up environment variables.
+Cross compile on other platforms may also work, but it will never run on platforms other than MS Windows.

 ## Licenses
 - [**Wallpaper Engine**](https://store.steampowered.com/app/431960/Wallpaper_Engine/) from Steam gives me the original idea to make this tool.
 Thanks to WE's author(s)!